ryanfp/DnD-Compendium/Ideal Ranger Write Up.md

 - **Compatible with most subclasses** (with noted exceptions removed)

 Would you like me to create a **final, print-ready class document** with all features, tables, and wording finalized?

+this is not at all what i had created in the original json I provided.
+Let me be more clear: use the EXACT abilities and everything from the json I provided. do not use it as inspiration. we were initially using the ranger and monster hunter as inspiration to create a better version of the ranger class, and the last message in the json I provided is the culmination of that.
+Using the last output message from you from the json as the base for the class.
+Nothing else don't change anything.
+Then, using my first prompt in THIS chat, that starts with "First, move Hunter's Lore to…" and the other sources i've listed since (if needed), create the 3 documents I requested.